The Schur-Horn theorem for operators with three point spectrum: Introduction

-We finish the paper by illustrating Theorem \ref{fullthm} in Section 7.
-Given a sequence $\{d_i\}$ in $[0,1]$ we are interested in determining the set of inner eigenvalues $A$ for which there exists a positive operator with spectrum $\{0,A,1\}$ and diagonal $\{d_i\}$.
+We finish the paper with an application of Theorem \ref{fullthm} in Section 7.
+Given a sequence $\{d_{i}\}$ in $[0,1]$ we are interested in determining the set of numbers $A\in(0,1)$ for which there exists a positive operator with spectrum $\{0,A,1\}$ and diagonal $\{d_i\}$.
 We show that this set is either finite or the full open interval $(0,1)$.
-Finally, we exhibit a couple of specific examples of sequences where this set has respectively $0$, $1$, $3$, and $17$ elements.
+Finally, we look at some specific sequences $\{d_{i}\}$ and explicitly calculate the set of possible $A$.